-A limited number of parking spaces are available in the Olive Building parking garage, Lot 2.
-Students requesting parking accommodations are entered into a lottery.
+A limited number of parking spaces are available in the Olive Building parking garage, Lot 2 for a fee of \$425 per semester.
+Students requesting parking accommodationsmust enter a parking lottery for each year that a space is needed.
 Students who do not request to be entered into the parking lottery by the yearly deadline or who do not receive a space in the lottery will be responsible for finding their own parking spaces outside of The Colburn School for the upcoming academic year.

 Students who do not have assigned parking spaces are not permitted to park overnight on campus.
-Cars left overnight will be ticketed, and will be towed after the third violation.
+Cars left overnight will be ticketed and will be towed after the third violation.
 Ticket fees are \$25 for the first offense, \$50 for the second, \$75 for the third.